 Normally purging packages will remove the packages configuration files too.
 To prevent configuration removal use remove parameter like below.

 Completely Remove Packages

-Package configuration can be removed if its not needed or corrupted.
-Purge is the command used to clear configuration of packages.
+Package configuration can be removed if it is not needed or corrupted.
+Purge is the command used to clear the configuration of packages.

 $ sudo apt-get purge tmux